By Lucky Kiine Esq.

 “Crypto Asset is – neither issued nor guaranteed by any jurisdiction, and fulfils the above functions only by agreement within the community of users…”

 Cryptocurrency is a secure and transparent digital currency, encrypted using cryptography.
-It is a store of value, created and stored electronically in Blockchain, using encryption techniques to control how its monetary units are created and to verify transactions carried out with it.
+It is a store of value, created and stored electronically in Blockchain, using encryption techniques to control how its monetary units are created and to verify transactions carried out within it.

 Is Cryptocurrency a Coin or a Security Token?